finbarr/airbrite-api/README.md

         "customer": {
             "name": "Kanye East",
             "email": "kanye.east@west.com",
-            "card_token": "tok_xxxxxxxx"
+            "card_token": "tok_xxxxxxxx",
+            "metadata": {
+                "gender": "male",
+                "occupation": "rapper"
+            }
             ...
         }
     }

-The "card_token" property allows you to assign and save a Stripe tokenized credit card to the Customer for future use.
+__Note:__ The "card_token" property allows you to assign and save a Stripe tokenized credit card to the Customer.
 This will create a Stripe customer object, which allows you to perform recurring charges and track multiple charges that are associated with the same customer.

 __Attaching a Payment at the time of Order creation:__